pakinsa/DevOps_Project/15.AWS IAM Automation Manager/Readme.md

 ### Phase C: The Logic (Scripting Side)
 **Step 1: Objective and structure of Script**
-- I need to create by a script that does the following:
+- I need to create a script that does the following:
   * Define Variables: Create an array of 5 usernames.
   * The "Check" Logic: A function that asks AWS "Does user X exist?"
   * The "Action" Logic: The command to create the user only if the answer to last step was "No."